About

 Healthy Pumpkin Mousse Parfaits!
 Individual desserts all ready to devour with layers of pumpkin mousse, whipped coconut cream, and crushed gingersnap cookies.
 A dairy-free and paleo-friendly dessert!

-Pumpkin Mousse Parfaits dairy free with cookies pinterest image this recipe
+Pumpkin Mousse Parfaits dairy free with cookies pinterest image

 This post is sponsored by my partnership with Vital Proteins.
 All opinions expressed, as always, are my own.
 Thank you for your continued support and allowing me to partner with brands I trust, making Fit Mitten Kitchen possible!